connglli/tlfc/README.md

 + `xxx_deinit`: destroy a data structure, e.g. `list_deinit`

 In almost all api, if your access is invalid, the program will crash.

+## examples

+You can check source code of coro, it uses pool and list.

 ## thanks